 - $1,700 – other: brochures, free trial cards, food etc.

 So our budget was small, but I knew we could lose every cent of that $15k and not have to worry about it.
 And given how little we knew, that was probably wise…

 We bought one small stand space and flew two people (myself and David Ball) to man it.
 As you can see, it’s modest:

-Our main innovation was giving away custom-made pin badges.
-We asked Reform Creative to design these for us, and they went down exceptionally well:
+Our main innovation was giving away custom-made pin badge, which went down exceptionally well:

 Our thinking was that each badge would appeal to a segment of our audience: